-Depth estimation can be broadly divided into active and passive methods, ones that recover depth with the help of a controlled illumination source, and ones that use only naturally collected light.
-We review related work in both categories first, before discussing neural scene representations.
+There exist a wide array of both active and passive depth estimation methods: ones that recover depth with the help of a controlled illumination source, and ones that use only naturally collected light.
+We review related work in both categories before discussing neural scene representations.

 Active Depth Reconstruction.
-Structured light and active stereo method rely on patterned illumination to directly infer object shape [16, 83] and/or improve stereo feature matching [61].
+Structured light and active stereo methods rely on patterned illumination to directly infer object shape [16, 84] and/or improve stereo feature matching [62].
 In contrast, time-of-flight (ToF) depth sensors use the round trip time of photons themselves - how long it takes light to reach and return from an object - to infer depth.
-Indirect ToF does this by calculating phase changes in continuously modulated light [23, 35, 38], and direct ToF times how long a pulse of light is in flight to estimate depth [46,52].
-The LiDAR system found in the iPhone 12-14 Pro devices is a type of direct ToF sensor built on low-cost single-photon detectors [9] and solid-state verticalcavity surface-emitting laser technology [74].
-While active LiDAR depth measurements can help produce metric depth estimates, without scale ambiguity, existing mobile depth sensors have very limited sub-kilopixel spatial resolution, are sensitive to surface reflectance, and are not commonly found on other mobile devices.
+Indirect ToF does this by calculating phase changes in continuously modulated light [24, 36, 39], while direct ToF times how long a pulse of light is in flight to estimate depth [47,53].
+The LiDAR system found in the iPhone 12-14 Pro devices is a type of direct ToF sensor built on low-cost single-photon detectors [9] and solid-state verticalcavity surface-emitting laser technology [75].
+While active LiDAR depth measurements can help produce metric depth estimates - without scale ambiguity - existing mobile depth sensors have very limited sub-kilopixel spatial resolution, are sensitive to surface reflectance, and are not commonly found on other mobile devices.

 Passive Depth Reconstruction.
 Single-image passive methods leverage the correlation between visual and geometric features to estimate 3D structure.
-Examples include depth from shading [4,77], focus cues [78], or generic learned priors [7, 30, 59].
+Examples include depth from shading [4,78], focus cues [79], or generic learned priors [7, 31, 60].
 Learned methods have shown great success in producing visually coherent results, but rely heavily on labeled training data and produce unpredictable outputs for out-of-distribution samples.
-Multiview and structure from motion works leverage epipolar geometry [24], the relationship between camera and image motion, to extract 3D information from multiple images.
-Methods typically either directly match RGB features [18, 65], or higher-level learned features [42, 67], in search of depth and/or camera parameters which maximize photometric consistency between frames.
-COLMAP [62] is a widely adopted multi-view method which many neural radiance works [49, 50] rely on for camera pose estimates.
+Multiview and structure from motion works leverage epipolar geometry [25], the relationship between camera and image motion, to extract 3D information from multiple images.
+Methods typically either directly match RGB features [18, 66], or higher-level learned features [43, 68], in search of depth and/or camera parameters which maximize photometric consistency between frames.
+COLMAP [63] is a widely adopted multi-view method which many neural radiance works [50, 51] rely on for camera pose estimates.
 In the case of long-burst photography, this problem becomes significantly more challenging as many different depth solutions produce identical images under small view variations.
-Work in this space either relies on interpolation between sparse feature matches [31, 33, 82] or additional hardware [12] to produce complete depth estimates.
+Work in this space either relies on interpolation between sparse feature matches [32, 34, 83] or additional hardware [12] to produce complete depth estimates.
 Our work builds on these methods to produce both dense depth and high-accuracy camera motion estimates from long-burst image data alone, with a single model trained end-to-end rather than a sequence of disjoint data processing steps.